-- Management Consultant/Analyst: Analyze the structure, efficiency, & financial performance of an organization or project in order to suggest improvements.
+- Management Consultant/Analyst: Analyze the structure, efficiency, and financial performance of an organization or project in order to suggest improvements.

-- Project/Program Manager: Plan goals & objectives, marshal resources & people, execute your plans, and assess the performance of one project or group of interdependent projects (i.e. a program).
+- Project/Program Manager: Plan goals and objectives, marshal resources and people, execute your plans, and assess the performance of one project or group of interdependent projects (i.e. a program).

 - Development Director/Coordinator: Maintain existing revenue streams, identify new sources of income, and launch programs to capitalize on these areas (e.g. grants, gifts, business contributions, capital campaigns, etc.).

 - Operations Management & Research: Conduct internal analyses & planning to assist the executive director with day-to-day operations (e.g. budgeting, strategic planning, HR, communications, research, etc.).

 - Management Consulting Firms